pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_LOGIN_ERROR_VIEW

-    Specifies the view/URL to redirect to after a GET passwordless link when there is an error.
+    Specifies the view/URL to redirect to after a GET passwordless link or GET unified sign in magic link when there is an error.
     This is only valid if ``SECURITY_REDIRECT_BEHAVIOR`` == ``spa``.
     Query params in the redirect will contain the error.